 My kids love playing games and I try to use a variety of themes to reinforce the same skills or concepts.
 I have created many different themed Dolch sight words sets so it never becomes "old" for them.

-These sight words and bingo cards are available in my TPT store and some sets are also in my brand new Educents store.
-(Watch for the official launch next month.)
+These sight words and bingo cards are available in my TPT store.

 I combined the Spring Dolch nouns with the Groundhog Dolch sight words to do sentence building.
 It was a hit.